 - This expansion includes a new sustainable energy recovery process that will condition biogas to be used as fuel in the boilers while the solid matter is used as nutrient for local crops.

-Why is a fourth digester being built?
+Why was a fourth digester built?

 - Construction of a fourth digester tank improves capacity and allows the City to maintain Water Security Agency processing standards when a digester is taken out of service for maintenance purposes.